riceissa/issarice.com/wiki/vim.md

     where `^Z` and `<80>` are single characters.
     Pasting with `p` in normal mode and `<C-R><C-O>` in insert mode work.

+-   With `set inccommand=split`, if the line contains multibyte characters, sometimes the characters are not shown; rather, partial bytes like `<e6><9c>` are shown (but the substitution itself seems to work fine).

 # Some intuitions

 I began using Vim at the latest in the summer of 2011.